|promotex online - about promotex inc.||

 In his last few weeks, the pain was unbearable and I am convinced that he took them to alleviate the pain from his family's eyes that watched his body suffer.

-He was looking forward to seeing his dad in heaven.
+He was looking forward to seeing his dad.
 Mostly since, "My dad left many questions unanswered.
 Although, in my 30's we spent some time together in the Whiteshell where he talked about what he went through as a soldier and a father."

 Life is a vapor, says James in the New Testament.
 Axel's time on earth was short.
 He spent his time wisely and left a legacy of goodwill and humility.